-Afghan protesters have held an anti-US demonstration in the eastern city of Jalalabad to condemn the US-led airstrikes that kill civilians.
+On Monday, Afghan protesters held an anti-US demonstration in the eastern city of Jalalabad to condemn the deadly assault.

-Shouting anti-US slogans, the protesters, including hundreds of university students, took to streets of the capital city of Nangarhar Province on Monday.
-They carried an effigy of US President Barack Obama and burnt an American flag during the demonstration.
+Shouting anti-US slogans, the protesters, including hundreds of university students, carried an effigy of US President Barack Obama and burnt an American flag during the demonstration.